whatmakeart/whatmakeart.github.io/content/courses/time-based-strategies/2023-fall/01-video-introduction/01-02-video-software.md

 - Adobe After Effects - animation and motion graphics
 - Adobe Audition - sound editing

-Make sure you have [Adobe Premiere](../../../../video/adobe-premiere-pro/adobe-premiere.md), After Effects an Audition installed on your personal computer.
+Make sure you have [Adobe Premiere](../../../../video/adobe-premiere-pro/adobe-premiere.md), After Effects and Audition installed on your personal computer.